tweag/FawltyDeps/README.md

 To solve this problem, make sure that you either install and run FawltyDeps in a development environment (e.g. virtualenv) where your project's dependencies (including `scikit-learn`) are also installed.
-Alternatively, you can use the `--venv` option to point at a virtualenv where `scikit-learn` (and your other dependencies) are installed.
+Alternatively, you can use the `--pyenv` option to point at a Python environment where `scikit-learn` and your other dependencies are installed.